CELEBRATING 30 YEARS OF EXCELLENCE

 Japanese Encephalitis Vaccination

 Japanese Encephalitis (JE) is a life-threatening viral brain infection which is spread to humans via bites from infected Culex mosquitoes.
-The virus is found in mainly rural areas of south-east Asia and the Indian subcontinent, and has recently spread into rural parts of Australia.
+The virus is found in mainly rural areas of south-east Asia and the Indian subcontinent, and has recently spread into rural parts of Australia, with one recent fatality in a local holidaymaker.

 The infection affects the brain causing lasting neurological problems.
 It is estimated that there are around 70,000 cases each year, with 20,000 of those being fatal.
 There is no specific cure for the illness and therefore treatment is supportive rather than curative.